Winterswijk: History

-World War II and Liberation
+World War II and liberation

-On 31 March, 1945 was the liberation day for Winterswijk during World War II.
-Before the city was liberated, there was a tank battle on the 30th of March in one of the townships called Woold, with sixty Sherman tanks.
+Winterswijk was liberated on 31 March 1945.
+The day prior, on 30 March there was a tank battle in one of the townships called Woold, with sixty Sherman tanks.
 The 53rd Welsh Division and the 3rd British Infantry Division, were moving from Bocholt via Aalten to Winterswijk.
 The tank battle resulted in sixteen German and nine British soldiers losing their lives.
-On 31 March, 1945 (Good Friday) around nine o'clock in the evening allied forces had a struggle just over five km south of Winterswijk following reinforcements from the NSB.
+On 31 March, around nine AM allied forces had a struggle just over five kilometers (three miles) south of Winterswijk following reinforcements from the NSB.
 On 31 March the first allied troops finally reached the Slingestream near Winterswijk.
 31 March is marked as the official day to remember the liberation of Winterswijk, despite the fact that in the late afternoon of 31 March parts of Miste and Woold were already liberated.
-After the liberation of Winterswijk they founded a Rest-Centre for British soldiers in the Sociëteit de Eendracht (Zonnebrink), where the British soldiers, who came from the front, could find some rest.
-The British front was moving in April 1945, in the northwest of Germany.
+After the liberation of Winterswijk they founded a Rest-Centre for British soldiers in the Sociëteit de Eendracht, where the British soldiers, could find some rest.

 Although the Jewish community of Winterswijk was greatly decimated during the war, a synagogue still exists.
 Yet no regular services are being held.
 The synagogue is open for visitors and guided tours.